White Paper

 - Expand from one surface to another without changing the underlying model

 The important point is simplicity: the runtime story should stay understandable even as the deployment surface grows.
+Compare intent with behavior, then detect attack-pattern findings from the same host telemetry.

 The Strategic Advantage: Control + Speed + Trust